 No other Lopi Endeavor appliance has the same serial number as yours.
-The serial number is stamped onto the label on the back of the appliance.
+The serial number is on the label located on the back of the appliance.

 This serial number will be needed in case you require service of any type.